 Public Safety buildings present considerable energy efficiency challenges due to the intense nature of their use.
 All of the City's fire stations, as well as the Public Safety Complex, are occupied twenty-four hours a day, seven days a week by emergency responders.
-The Providence Public Safety Complex, the headquarters and central station for the Providence Police and Fire Departments, serves the City around the clock, 365 days a year.
+The Providence Public Safety Complex, the headquarters and central station for the Providence Police and Providence Fire Department, serves the City around the clock, 365 days a year.
 Though the building uses more electricity than any other single building in the City's portfolio, energy use has been reduced at the site by 29% since FY 2010.
 Measures reducing electricity used at the site have included the 2014 installation of a new rooftop package unit for heating and cooling, and interior and exterior LED lighting upgrades.
 In 2017, LED retrofits were completed in the seven-floor Public Safety Garage, and lighting for the main parking lot was also upgraded to LED lighting.
-These collective measures have helped reduce annual electricity use at the site by 1,415,530 kWh since 2010.
+Using 2010 as a baseline year, these collective measures have helped reduce electricity use at the site by 12,039,520 kWhs.
+In FY 2021, the public safety complex (including garage) saved 1,665,124 kWhs in comparison to FY 2010.